network-dave/netrun/README.md

 Netrun is a small tool aimed at easily interacting with network devices from the command-line.

-## Requirements
+## Requirements / Getting Started

 ```shell
 pip install scrapli
 ```

+```shell
+python netrun.py -u <username> -p <password> -d <device> -c <command> [...]
+```

 **Attention: at the time of this writing, a bug in the IOS-XE driver would prevent to go into enable mode.
 I did modify the 'base' driver's source code in order to make this work.
 Hopefully this should be fixed very soon.**

-## Getting started/Usage
+## Usage

-```shell
-python netrun.py -u <username> -p <password> -d <device> -c <command> [...]
-```
 See ```netrun.py --help``` for a complete list of command-line arguments.

 - Devices and commands can be specified as command-line arguments or loaded from a text file.